core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * An application group "gp1" associated with the CoAP group above.

-* Three servers A, B and C, all of which are members of the CoAP group above and of the application group "gp1".
-Each server X (with X equal to A, B or C): listens to its own address ADDR_X and port number PORT_X; and listens to the address ADDR_GRP and port number PORT_GRP.
+* Three servers A, B, and C, all of which are members of the CoAP group above and of the application group "gp1".
+Each server X (with X equal to A, B, or C): listens to its own address ADDR_X and port number PORT_X; and listens to the address ADDR_GRP and port number PORT_GRP.
 For each server its PORT_X may be different from PORT_GRP or may be equal to it, in general.

 In {{fig-exchange-example}}, the client sends a Non-confirmable GET request to the CoAP group, targeting the resource "temperature" in the application group "gp1".
 All servers reply with a 2.05 (Content) response, although the response from server B is lost.
-As source port number of their response, servers A and B use the destination port number of the request, i.e, PORT_GRP.
+As source port number of their response, servers A and B use the destination port number of the request, i.e., PORT_GRP.
 Instead, server C uses its own port number PORT_C.

 ~~~~~~~~~~~
 Client              A  B  C